 Here’s something interesting (totally frustrating!!) about the road situation: even though Makena and Wailea are so close (you’re literally just a few miles above them), there is no public road to get down to the shore so the only way back is the way you came.

 Makawao is paniolo (cowboy) country and the town looks straight out of the Wild West.
 You can easily spend an entire afternoon in here.
 Park the car and explore the shops, boutiques, and art galleries that have revived Makawao from its days as a cattle town.
 While there’s quite a bit of parking on the street, there’s also a free lot behind the buildlings on the northeast interesection of Baldwin & Makawao Avenue.
 Continue east on Makawao avenue and take the first left (Brewer road) and then turn left into the lot.
 It’s a bit hidden if you don’t know it’s there but once you park, there’s a staircase that takes you right up towards town (plus that’s where the public restrooms are).

 Depending on where you’re coming from, try the drive over Kekaulike and down Olinda road into town.
 This drive has it all, from rolling hills to eucalyptus forests to deep gorges.
-Make sure to grab the Google Map I made to show you all the best spots and most scenic drives upcountry (including this one!).

-Haliimaile General Store: This is easily one of my favorite restaurants on Maui and it easily ranks on any top 10 restaurant list (order the crab pizza to start!)
+Haliimaile General Store: This is easily one of my favorite restaurants on Maui and it ranks on any top 10 restaurant list (order the crab pizza to start!)
 If you’re interested in having dinner at the Haliimaile General Store (and you totally should be!) it’s easily doable on any evening so it doesn’t have to be included on a day spent upcountry.
 Plan to drive to Haliimaile just for dinner from the resort areas (an easy 25-30 minute drive from Wailea).